The ALMA Frontier Fields Survey. VI. Lensing-corrected 1.1mm number counts in Abell 2744, MACSJ0416.1-2403, MACSJ1149.5+2223, Abell 370 and Abell S1063: Results and discussion

 \subsection{Number counts flattening}

-In line with results from Paper IV, our findings continue suggesting a flattening in the number counts below $\approx0.1\,\textmd{mJy}$. \citet{Popping2020} predict the dust continuum flux density of model galaxies by coupling an observationally motivated model for their stellar mass and star formation rate (SFR) distributions with empirical scaling relations.
+In line with results from Paper IV, our findings continue suggesting a flattening in the number counts below $\approx0.1\,\textmd{mJy}$.
+This flux density is consistent within $\approx2.6\sigma$ with the parameterisation we found in $\S$\ref{sect_ebl} ($S_0=3.6_{-2.3}^{+2.5}\times10^{-2}\,\textmd{mJy}$). \citet{Popping2020} predict the dust continuum flux density of model galaxies by coupling an observationally motivated model for their stellar mass and star formation rate (SFR) distributions with empirical scaling relations.
 Their model reproduces the flattening in the counts below $0.3\,\textmd{mJy}$ found by \citet{Gonzalez-Lopez2020}.
 We compare our results to \citet{Popping2020} cumulative number counts at $1.1\,\textmd{mm}$ for their entire simulated lightcone down to $\sim10^{-3}\,\textmd{mJy}$.
 We highlight the remarkable agreement between our median cumulative counts and the \citet{Gonzalez-Lopez2020} observational estimates (both their direct number counts and best fit from a P(D) analysis, and even extrapolating their cumulative counts to $0.01\,\textmd{mJy}$), as well as with the \citet{Popping2020} predictions.